Redneck Deer Huntin'

-Redneck Deer Huntin' is a hunting simulation video game developed by Xatrix Entertainment and published by Interplay Entertainment for MS-DOS and Microsoft Windows in 1998.
+Redneck Deer Huntin' (released in Europe as Deer Stalker) is a hunting simulation video game developed by Xatrix Entertainment and published by Interplay Entertainment for MS-DOS and Microsoft Windows in 1998.
 It is a spinoff of the 1997 first-person shooter Redneck Rampage.
 It was later re-released for Steam (both Windows and macOS) in 2017.

 Gameplay

 The player controls Leonard, the protagonist of the Redneck Rampage series.
 Using one of five weapons (.44 Magnum revolver, .30-06 hunting rifle, .30-06 hunting rifle with scope, 12-gauge pump-action shotgun, and crossbow) and a variety of bait and calls, Leonard traverses one of four large, open hunting areas searching for wild animals to shoot, including deer, wild boars, turkeys, and ducks.
 There are also two target ranges where the player can practice firing their weapons at both mobile and stationary targets.